Game on, again: GameStop surges and no one truly knows why

 “That’s the kind of thing that can happen when you get a whole lot of people who are using liquid stock markets to gamble the way they would in betting on race horses,” Munger said on Wednesday while speaking at the annual meeting of Los Angeles Daily Journal

-The remarks didn’t win Munger many admirers on Reddit’s WallStreetBets, where traders often see themselves in opposition to Baby Boomers, hedge funds and others.
+The remarks didn’t win Munger many admirers on WallStreetBets, where traders often see themselves in opposition to Baby Boomers, hedge funds and others.
 One Redditor posted a chart in the forum showing the spike in GameStop’s shares, adding: “TAKE THAT CHARLIE MUNGER.”

-TRADING ITSELF — The stock’s movement were so wild that trading was temporarily halted at least four times Thursday morning for volatility.
+TRADING FRENZY — The stock’s movement were so wild that trading was temporarily halted four times on Thursday for volatility.
 Even though some novice investors suspected something nefarious, such halts are normal.
 There are rules that mandate a halt in trading when a stock rises or falls by a certain percentage within a certain time.
 Even so, GameStop shares changed hands more times by midday Thursday than for Apple, a company with a market value nearly 180 times the size of GameStop.

 REGULATORS REACT — The Securities and Exchange Commission and Commodity Futures Trading Commission are reviewing whether trading practices were consistent with “investor protection and fair and efficient markets.”